followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxTreeView/1 Configuration/dataStructure.md

 [note]The widget requires each data item to have a key field whose value is unique within the entire array.

-When configuring the widget using [ASP.NET MVC Wrappers](/Documentation/Guide/ASP.NET_MVC_Wrappers/Fundamentals/), specify this option using the `TreeViewDataStructure` enum.
+When using the widget as an [ASP.NET MVC Control](/Documentation/Guide/ASP.NET_MVC_Controls/Fundamentals/), specify this option using the `TreeViewDataStructure` enum.
 This enum accepts the following values: `Plain` and `Tree`.

 #####See Also#####
 - [TreeView - Use Hierarchical Data](/Documentation/Guide/Widgets/TreeView/Use_Hierarchical_Data/)